hochbaumGroup/HNCcorr/README.md

 [![Documentation](https://readthedocs.org/projects/hnccorr/badge/?version=latest&style=flat)](https://hnccorr.readthedocs.io)
 ![Travis-CI status](https://travis-ci.com/hochbaumGroup/HNCcorr.svg?branch=master)

 **2019/06/25 the HNCcorr software is currently being updated.
-The missing parts will be completey in the next few days.**
+The missing parts will be completed in the next few days.**

 The HNCcorr algorithm identifies cell bodies in two-photon calcium imaging movies.
 We provide a Python 3 implementation as well as a legacy Matlab implementation.
 The software is freely available for non-commercial use.
 See license for details.

-The HNCcorr algorithm is described in detail in our [eNeuro paper](http://www.eneuro.org/content/6/2/ENEURO.0304-18.2019):
+The HNCcorr algorithm is described in our [eNeuro paper](http://www.eneuro.org/content/6/2/ENEURO.0304-18.2019):

-Spaen, Q., Asín-Achá, R., Chettih, S. N., Minderer, M., Harvey, C., and Hochbaum, D. S. (2019).
+> Spaen, Q., Asín-Achá, R., Chettih, S. N., Minderer, M., Harvey, C., and Hochbaum, D. S. (2019).
 HNCcorr: A novel combinatorial approach for cell identification in calcium-imaging movies. eNeuro, 6(2).

 ### Example (Python)
 ```python